The problem of education in slums in India

 Save as much money as possible into a savings account each week and maintain it there for unexpected situations and future educational expenses.

-Additional read: Investment ideas for child education
+10 investment ideas for child education

 The condition of the facilities themselves is among the main issues slum education in India faces.
 These schools frequently have too many students and not enough supplies or infrastructure.